1990s in Latin music: Latin pop

 Like the previous two decades, Latin pop was mainly dominated by baladas.
 Unlike the Latin balladeers of the 1970s and 1980s however, Latin crooners in the 1990s such as Luis Miguel, Cristian Castro, Ricky Martin, Enrique Iglesias, and Alejandro Fernández, were much younger (being in their 20s) and appealed to a more youthful audience.
 Luis Miguel, whose early recordings consisted of soft rock and pop ballad tunes, released Romance, a collection of bolero covers, in 1991.
 The album's popularity led to a renewed interested in the genre in the Latin pop field.

-Baladas were not the only the popular form of Latin pop music in the 1990s.
+Baladas were not the only popular form of Latin pop music in the 1990s.
 Martin, despite the positive reactions of his first two ballad-laden albums, his 1991 self-titled album and Me Amaras (1993), experimented with the sounds of the Spanish-speaking Caribbean for his third studio album A Medio Vivir (1995), despite the reluctance of his record label Sony Discos.
 The album spawned the hit single, "María", which made the artist's popularity expand outside of Latin America, particularly in Europe.
 The song captured the attention of FIFA, who requested Martin to record the theme for the 1998 World Cup.
 This led to the single "La Copa de la Vida".
 Ricky Martin's performance of the song at the 41st Annual Grammy Awards on February 24, 1999, was said to be a "game-changer for Latin music worldwide" according to Billboard's Leila Cobo.
 The popularity of Martin's performance was followed by the release of his song, "Livin' la Vida Loca", became an international success, and was credited with for the starting "Latin Pop Explosion" in 1999.

 Other artists who became famous in the mid-1990s with the rhythmic take of Latin pop included Mexican singer Fey and former Timbiriche member Thalía.
 Around the same time, artists from Italy such as Eros Ramazzotti, Laura Pausini, and Nek successfully crossed over to the Latin music field by recording Spanish-language versions hits of their songs.